 ("Respondent")

 Conflict of Interest Statement

-The owner(s), corporate members or employees of [Respondent], shall derive any personal profit or gain, directly or indirectly, by reason of his or her participation with the [the Town of Lewis].
-Each individual shall disclose to the [the Town of Lewis] any personal interest or direct relationship which he or she may have and shall refrain from participation in any decision making in related manners.
+The owner(s), corporate members or employees of [Respondent], shall derive any personal profit or gain, direct indirectly, by reason of his or her participation with the [the Town of Lewis].
+Each individual shall disclose to the Town of Lewis] any personal interest or direct relationship which he or she may have and shall refrain from participation in any decision making in related manners. the

-Any owner, corporate member or employee of [Respondent] who is an officer, board member, a committee member or staff member of a related organization shall identify his or her affiliation with such agency or agencies; further, in connection with any policy committee or board action specifically associated with [the Town of Lewis], he/she shall not participate in the decision affecting that entity and the decision must be made and/or ratified by the full board.
-At this time, I am a Board member, a committee member, or an employee of the following organizations/companies:
+Any owner, corporate member or employee of [Respondent] who is an officer, board member, a committee me or staff member of a related organization shall identify his or her affiliation with such agency or agencies; furth connection with any policy committee or board action specifically associated with [the Town of Lewis], he/she not participate in the decision affecting that entity and the decision must be made and/or ratified by the full boa At this time, I am a Board member, a committee member, or an employee of the following organizations/compa er, in shall rd.

-Now this is to certify that I, except as described below, am not now nor at any time during the past year have been: 1) A participant, directly or indirectly, in any arrangement, agreement, investment, or other activity with any vendor, supplier, or other party; doing business with the [the Town of Lewis] which has resulted or could result in person benefit to me.
+Now this is to certify that I, except as described below, am not now nor at any time during the past year have be 1) A participant, directly or indirectly, in any arrangement, agreement, investment, or other activity with any vesupplier, or other party; doing business with the [the Town of Lewis] which has resulted or could result in personance benefit to me.
 2) A recipient, directly or indirectly, of any salary payments or loans or gifts of any kind or any free service or discounts or other fees from or on behalf of any person or organization engaged in any transaction with the [the Town].

-Any exceptions to 1 or 2 above are stated below with a full description of the transactions and of the interest, whether direct or indirect, which I have (or have had during the past year) in the persons or organizations having transactions with the [the Town of Lewis].
+Any exceptions to 1 or 2 above are stated below with a full description of the transactions and of the interest, whether direct or indirect, which I have (or have had during the past year) in the persons or organizations havin transactions with the [the Town of Lewis]. endor, on

-Respondent:
+Demondente

-Date:
+Respondent: Date:

 Signature:

 Printed name:

 Address:

 Telephone: